markdoc/docs/pages/docs/render/html.md

 {% /markdoc-example %}

-Then, call `Markdoc.renderers.html` with your expanded render tree.
+Then, call `Markdoc.renderers.html` with your render tree.

 ```js
 const express = require('express');